hustjieke/sysbench/README-WIN.txt

 After installing WSL and getting a bash prompt, following Debian/Ubuntu build instructions is sufficient.

-Alternatively, one can build and use sysbench 0.5 natively for Windows.
+Alternatively, one can build and use sysbench 0.5 natively for Windows..